 - A fish, coral, invertebrate, or combination livestock identification and care book make a nice addition to any aquarium owner's reference library.

 - For someone that subscribes to an aquarium magazine, renew his or her subscription.
 If not, sign him or her up for one or several appropriate publications.

 - To help keep a log or record about an aquarium, give a computer maintenance software program.

-- For someone that dislikes having to clean his or her aquarium, or that doesn't have enough time to give it the care and attention it needs, providing that person with some maintenance services a very nice gift.
+- For someone that dislikes having to clean their aquarium, or that doesn't have enough time to give it the care and attention it needs, providing that person with some maintenance services a very nice gift.
 If you do this, just make sure the aquarist doesn't mind someone else touching this prized possession!
 If not, this is a wonderful way to help free up his or her time, stress and worry by providing a month's, six months', or even a year's worth of aquarium cleaning services.
 Check around with local fish stores in your area to see if any place offers this kind of service.
 If the person already pays a company to do this, perfect!
 Buy some more.

 05 of 05

 Non-Aquarium Related Items You Can Give Anyone

-You don't have to own an aquarium to enjoy receiving calendars, bed and bath accessories, fun plush stuffed animals, t-shirts, jewelry, fine works-of-art, or many other fun and unique items that have an ocean life theme to them.
+You don't have to own an aquarium to enjoy receiving calendars, bed and bath accessories, fun plush stuffed animals, t-shirts, jewelry, fine works-of-art, or any other fun and unique items that have an ocean life theme to them.